Mjrovai/UNIFEI-IESTI01-TinyML-2021.2/README.md

 <hr>

 ## Material (slides and docs in English; videos in Portuguese)
-`All material uploaded to this repo at the classes' base.`

 ### Optional pre-course activities:
 + Pre-course:  : [[Suggested readings]](https://github.com/Mjrovai/UNIFEI-IESTI01-T01-2021.1/tree/main/00_Curso_Folder/0_Pre-Course)